okeeffed/developer-notes/manual/System-Design/Glossary.md

 For example, if there is only one copy of a file stored on a single server, then losing that server means losing the file.
 Since losing data is seldom a good thing, we can create duplicate or redundant copies of the file to solve this problem.

 Redundancy plays a key role in removing the single points of failure in the system and provides backups if needed in a crisis.
 For example, if we have two instances of a service running in production and one fails, the system can failover to the other one.

+Replication means sharing information to ensure consistency between redundant resources, such as software or hardware components, to improve reliability, fault-tolerance, or accessibility.